 The text entered will make it so that only products that match the filtering term will be included in the campaign.
 For example, if the category is filtered by “Tops” then only products which have a category value of “Tops” will be included in the campaign.

 If multiple filter terms are added then items matching ANY of the filtering terms will be included in the product data for this campaign.
 In this example, a campaign filtering it’s category by “Tops” and “Dresses” will only show products which are either tops or dresses.

 If you enter filtering values for multiple data fields, the system will combine them.

-For example the following settings filters the product data by “Tops” and “Dresses” for category and a max price of 50 dollars.
+For example, the following settings filters the products with a category of “Tops” OR “Dresses”, OR any products with a max price of 50 dollars.